garmin/pyrex/DEVELOPING.md

    `:${config:pyrextag}`.
 While not strictly necessary, this step will help prevent confusion if you want to switch back to prebuilt images.
-If you choose not to change this, realize that your locally built images will overwrite your local docker cache tags for the prebuilt images.
+If you choose not to change this, realize that your locally built images will overwrite your local container cache tags for the prebuilt images.
 As an example, you might add the following to `pyrex.ini`:

     ```